sankargollu/IPL-ANALYSIS/README.md

 ### Results and Finding

-1. Virat Kohli scored the most runs (8014 runs) in IPL .
+1. Virat Kohli scored the most runs (8014 runs) in IPL 🏏 .
-2. Yuzvendra Chahal took the most wickets (205 wickets) in IPL.
+2. Yuzvendra Chahal took the most wickets (205 wickets) in IPL 🏏.
-3. Over IPL 13.O5K sixs and 29.85K fours were hit.
+3. Over IPL 13.O5K sixs(6️⃣) and 29.85K fours(4️⃣) were hit  and .
-4. Mumbai Indians has the most wins (144 matches).
+4. Mumbai Indians has the most wins (144 matches)🥇
-5. Channai Super Kings and Mumbai Indians have won the most IPL trophies (each 5).
+5. Channai Super Kings and Mumbai Indians have won the most IPL trophies (each 5) 🏆.
-6. Majority of teams won the match while chosee fileding frist .
+6. Majority of teams won the match while chosee fileding frist 👏 .
-7. Highest times  Player of the won by YK PATHAN (16 times).
+7. Highest times  Player of the won by YK PATHAN (16 times) 🏆.

 ### limitations